tlevine/scarsdale-data/grandma/readme.md

 my grandmother's specific area, adjusts for exemptions and computes the dollar tax amount.

-I collected tax rate by year for the following taxes.
+I collected tax rate by year for the following taxes in the file `tax-rates.csv`.

 * Village tax
 * School tax